Accurate models for recoil velocity distribution in black hole mergers with comparable to extreme mass-ratios and their astrophysical implications: Precessing-spin model

 Each autoregressive block employs a fully connected multilayer perceptron (MLP) with $d_{\mathrm{hidden}} = 8$ neurons per layer and Gaussian Error Linear Unit (GELU) activation functions.
 The context features $\mathbf{c}$ are embedded through linear conditioning networks with dimensionality $d_{\mathrm{context}} = 3$.
 The base distribution is a standard normal, $p_{\mathcal{Z}} = \mathcal{N}(0, 1)$.

 The model is trained by minimizing the negative log-likelihood over the training set:

+where $\mathbb{E}$ is the expectation operator that denotes an average over the empirical training distribution of the data.
+In practice, this expectation is approximated by a Monte Carlo estimate over the finite training set,

+where $\{(v_{\mathrm{kick}}^{(i)}, \mathbf{c}^{(i)})\}_{i=1}^{N}$ are the training samples.
+Basically, the loss (given by the negative log likelihood) will be higher if the probability distribution predicted by the model $p$ is different from the true data distribution.
+During optimization, the sum is evaluated over mini-batches of size $B$, yielding the stochastic loss

+This stochastic estimate provides an unbiased approximation to the full negative log-likelihood objective.
 We use the Adam optimizer with a learning rate of $10^{-3}$ and a weight decay of $10^{-4}$ for regularization.
 Training is performed for $20{,}000$ iterations with a batch size of $128$.
 During training, we periodically evaluate the validation loss and compute the Wasserstein distance between the generated and target kick distributions to monitor convergence and sample quality.
 The best model checkpoint is selected based on the minimum validation loss.
 Note that we keep the flow model intentionally simple, employing only two layers.
 This design choice helps prevent overfitting and allows the model to learn the underlying physical manifold of the kick-velocity distribution more effectively.